Make An Easy Batch of Healthy Milk Kefir

 Here is why I started making kefir for my family:

-- I take antibiotics before dental procedures, which kills beneficial gut bacteria
+- I take antibiotics before dental procedures, which kill beneficial gut bacteria

 - The probiotics in kefir are beneficial for keeping our digestive system working properly